nodejs/http2/doc/api/http2.md

 #### Event: 'socketError'

-The `'socketError`' event is emitted when an `'error'` event is emitted by a `Socket` associated with the server.
+The `'socketError'` event is emitted when an `'error'` event is emitted by a `Socket` associated with the server.
 If no listener is registered for this event, an `'error'` event is emitted.